kmike/fabtest/README.rst

     VBoxManage clonehd Ubuntu-10.10-disk1.vmdk Ubuntu-10.10-disk.vdi --format VDI

+Then detach (and remove) vmdk disk from the VM and attach the vdi image.

 After you get the image, make sure it is not running and execute the ``fabtest-preparevm`` script (pass your VM name or uid to it)::